-In 2009 the FSPTC Act granted the FDA authority to regulate all tobacco products with immediate effect on cigarettes and smokeless tobacco products.
-One of the provisions of the FSPTC Act required all US cigarette manufacturers to file "Substantial Equivalence" reports on products in the market place as of 22 March 2011, which were either introduced or changed since 15 February 2007.
+One of the provisions of the FSPTC Act required all US cigarette manufacturers to seek a premarket approval order from the FDA by one of three methods, including by way of "Substantial Equivalence" reports.
+These reports were required for all products in the market-place as of 22 March 2011, which were either introduced or changed since 15 February 2007.
 The FDA refers to these reports, filed as of March 2011, as "provisional" Substantial Equivalence reports.
-Along with other companies, Reynolds indicated that it complied with the FDA's requirements by filing provisional Substantial Equivalence reports regarding the brands acquired by the Group in 2015.
-The FDA has only approved a very small number of the provisional Substantial Equivalence reports which were filed, including those for Reynolds.
-It is anticipated that these reports will be approved, and Reynolds has transferred these reports to ITG Brands, and will cooperate with ITG Brands in obtaining FDA approval.
-Lorillard filed provisional Substantial Equivalence reports on or before the 22 March 2011 deadline as required by the FSPTC Act.
-On 14 July 2016, the FDA issued a Not Substantially Equivalent notice regarding the provisional Substantial Equivalence report filed for Maverick Menthol Silver Box 100s.
+Along with other companies, Reynolds indicated that it complied with the FDA's requirements by filing provisional Substantial Equivalence reports regarding the brands acquired by the Group under the 2015 US Acquisition.
+The FDA has approved twenty-nine of the provisional Substantial Equivalence reports which were filed, including those for Reynolds, to include six Winston variants, two Kool variants, and one Salem variant.
+The Group anticipates that the remaining pending provisional reports will be approved, and Reynolds has transferred these reports to ITG Brands, and will cooperate with ITG Brands in obtaining FDA approval.
+In relation to Lorillard brands acquired under the 2015 US Acquisition, Lorillard filed provisional Substantial Equivalence reports on or before the 22 March 2011 deadline as required by the FSPTC Act.
+Twenty of the former Commonwealth Brands variants have also received marketing orders.
+On 14 July 2016, the FDA issued a Not Substantially Equivalent ("NSE") notice regarding the provisional Substantial Equivalence report filed for Maverick Menthol Silver Box 100s.
 ITG Brands decided not to challenge the FDA's position regarding this particular menthol variant and has taken all necessary steps to remove this product from the market.
 It is anticipated that the remaining provisional reports will be approved.
-In 2018, the FDA issued Not Substantially Equivalent notices on six variants of Montclair, one Rave, two Salems and one Kool product.
+In 2018, the FDA issued NSE notices on six variants of Montclair, one Rave, two Salems and one Kool product.
 The FDA agreed to suspend any action on these products while ITG Brands pursued an administrative appeal of the findings.
+The FDA subsequently issued an order that five of the Montclair variants should be issued Substantial Equivalence orders and the sixth should be granted further scientific review by the agency.
+On 7 June 2019, the FDA issued NSE notices on nine variants of Crowns.
+In July 2019, August 2019 and October 2019, further NSE notices were received for six variants of Maverick, five variants of Rave and four more variants of Salem, respectively.
+These determinations are being appealed by ITG Brands and no immediate action is anticipated.
+ITG Brands does not currently produce any of the products subject to the pending reports with the exception of a few variants sold only in Puerto Rico.
+All cigarette products have been converted to their grandfathered (pre-2007) product specifications, thus not requiring a marketing order, or are subject to at least one of the sixty-nine Exempt Orders the FDA has granted that allow for the marketing of the products, using the grandfathered specifications, with minor modifications.